 16. Canada is home to more lakes than any other country.

-Canada boasts an astonishing number of lakes, with over 30,000 of them scattered across its expansive territory.
+Canada boasts an astonishing number of lakes, with over 30,000 of them larger than three square kilometers.
 In fact, lakes cover around 9% of its total land area.
+Lake Louise and Lake Moraine are popular lakes to visit in Banff.

 17. The telephone was invented in Canada.